pippinbarr/cart253/topics/conditionals/conditionals-in-practice-part-2.md

 ### `mouseIsMoving`

 How can we tell if the mouse is moving?
 Fortunately p5 gives us two variables that help us out here: `movedX` and `movedY` store how many pixels the mouse moved since the last frame on the x- and y-axes respectively.

+📖 Read the [`movedX`](https://p5js.org/reference/p5/movedX/) and [`movedY`](https://p5js.org/reference/p5/movedY/) documentation. 📖

-So, if *either* of them are not `0` then the mouse moved right?
+So, if *either* of those variables are *not* `0` then the mouse moved right?

 And that is maths, so we can write the code!